Codeception/Codeception/docs/modules/Yii2.md

 ### seeLink

-Checks if there is a link with text specified.
+Checks that there's a link with the specified text.
-Specify url to match link with exact this url.
+Give a full URL as the second parameter to match links with that exact URL.

-Examples:

 ``` php
 <?php